arodrigues97/chat-application/README.md

     expected in a take home programming assignment.
 I opted out not to include in any user authorization as the time restraint on this project indicated to me that it would not be fesible in a fully testing manner if chosen to implement.

-    Thank you for the oppurtunity and a chance to spend time on a new technology!
+    Thank you for the opportunity and a chance to spend time on a new technology!

     - Adam Rodrigues